 On September 1, 2009, Regina Alston was selected to fill the new position of Director of the Quality Enhancement Plan (QEP) in the Division of Academic Affairs and the Office of University Accreditation.
 She established the new Office of the Quality Enhancement Plan (QEP).
 In that capacity, she also collected the writing samples currently used as data for documenting successful achievement of the QEP's Student Learning Outcomes.
 She served for three years and built the foundation of the QEP.
 The QEP is a five-year program that serves as an essential part of the University's accreditation.
 Prior to this appointment, she served as a member of the faculty in the Department of English, and she also served as Director of the Office of National and International Fellowships.
 In addition, for over fifteen years, she taught Freshman Honors and Sophomore Honors Seminar classes as well as the honors sections of English Composition I and II in conjunction with the University Honors Program.

 Professor Alston also represents NCCU beyond the campus.
 Since 1990, Alston has been a Consultant with the Educational Testing Service in Princeton, New Jersey.
-In that capacity, she has served as a Reader and Table Leader involved in holistic scoring essay portions of the following national examinations: Advanced Placement Test in English Literature (AP), Scholastic Aptitude Test-Writing (SAT-II), Graduate Management Admissions Test (GMAT), National Teachers?
+In that capacity, she has served as a Reader, Table Leader, and Section Leader involved in holistic scoring essay portions of the following national examinations: Advanced Placement Test in English Literature (AP), Scholastic Aptitude Test-Writing (SAT-II), Graduate Management Admissions Test (GMAT), National Teachers?
 Examination (NTE), PRAXIS, and English Composition Test of the College Board (ETC).
 In addition, she has been selected to conduct online scoring for the SAT and for the Graduate Record Examination (GRE).
-This academic year, she was also selected by the College Board to serve as a Senior Reviewer to approve syllabi for Advanced Placement English courses taught throughout the United States.
+She was also selected by the College Board to serve as a Senior Reviewer to approve syllabi for Advanced Placement English courses taught throughout the United States.

 On the state level, Regina Alston represented North Carolina Central University as a member of Leadership North Carolina, Class III.
 The experience was a highlight of her civic activities.